hashicorp/consul/website/source/docs/guides/connect-gateways.md

 Consul Connect is Consul’s service mesh offering, which allows users to observe and secure service-to-service communication.
-Because Connect implements mutual TLS between services, it also provides users with a way to help services in different datacenters communicate with each other through mesh gateways by taking advantage of Server Name Indication (SNI).
+Because Connect implements mutual TLS between services, it also enabled us to build mesh gateways, which provide users with a way to help services in different datacenters communicate with each other.
+Mesh gateways take advantage of Server Name Indication (SNI), which is an extension to TLS that allows them to see the destination of inter-datacenter traffic without de-encrypting the message payload.

 Using gateways for inter-datacenter communication can prevent each Connect proxy from needing an accessible IP address, and frees operators from worrying about IP address overlap between datacenters.

 In this guide, you will configure Consul Connect across multiple Consul datacenters and use mesh gateways to enable inter-service traffic between them.